 I'm a Global Affairs Canada Scholarship recipient - do I need a PAL?

 Global Affairs Canada Scholarship recipients are admitted to York University as either exchange students or international visiting research trainees (IVRT).
-Students coming for a semester exchange (less than 6 months) will not require a PAL.
+Students coming to York on exchange will not require a PAL.
 Students comings under the IVRT program will need to complete the application process and further information will be provided by the immigration team about visas/permits required to enter Canada.
 Further questions about the Global Affairs Canada Scholarship can be directed Ashley Laracy, Associate Director, Global Learning at alaracy@yorku.ca

 Additional Support